 “We’re going to spend double what we did on Windows 95 in the first four months.”

-The effect Windows XP had on the world and the marketing they used was much larger than what they did with Windows 95, such as the “Yes you can” campaign Windows XP used to show future consumers how they’d be able to work from home, or how they would be able to upload their digital photos onto the computer for viewing impressed many people, and to this day impresses people as Windows XP is currently on 39 percent of the world’s computers
+The effect Windows XP had on the world and the marketing they used was much larger than what they did with Windows 95, such as the “Yes you can” campaign Windows XP used to show future consumers how they’d be able to work from home, or how they would be able to upload their digital photos onto the computer for viewing impressed many people, and to this day impresses people as Windows XP is currently on 39 percent of the world’s computers.

-Windows 7 was released on 22 October 2009 and it was widely received after the failure that was named Windows Vista.
-Windows 7 had saved Microsoft’s reputation as the “boss” after Vista, its huge success meant that the next O.S Windows released would have to be better than Windows 7 and in my opinion Microsoft failed in that aspect releasing Windows 8.
+Windows 7 was released on October 22 2009 and it was widely received after the failure that was named Windows Vista.
+Windows 7 had saved Microsoft’s reputation as the “boss” after Vista, its huge success meant that the next O.S.
+Windows released would have to be better than Windows 7, and in my opinion, Microsoft failed in that aspect by releasing Windows 8.

-But enough of my Windows 8 bashing, this is about Windows 7.
-Windows 7 had introduced many new features, such as being faster than all of its predecessors or the new sleeker design and technology incorporated into the desktop and the toolbars such as the new aero technology used and making it compatible with older hardware.
-However, other critics have commented that another way that Windows 7 had shown a new change for Microsoft was the low-key way it was released to the public as it had not blown millions upon million upon millions of dollars on the marketing like its ancestors, while it still managed to become a huge hit.
+But enough of my Windows 8 bashing.
+This is about Windows 7.
+Windows 7 has introduced many new features, such as being faster than its predecessors or the new sleeker design and technology incorporated into the desktop and the toolbars, such as the new aero technology used and making it compatible with older hardware.
+However, other critics have commented that another way that Windows 7 had shown a recent change for Microsoft was the low-key way it was released to the public as it had not blown millions upon millions upon millions of dollars on marketing like its ancestors.
+At the same time, it still managed to become a huge hit.

-SkyDrive has added powerful tools and has been fully integrated with Microsoft Office making a perfect combination, this and the revamp it went through a couple of months ago, people are now using SkyDrive more often to keep the files safe but it has faced some stiff competition from Dropbox and Google Drive, specially after hotmail has now become outlook.
+SkyDrive has added powerful tools and has been fully integrated with Microsoft Office making a perfect combination, this and the revamp it went through a couple of months ago, people are now using SkyDrive more often to keep the files safe but it has faced some stiff competition from Dropbox and Google Drive, specially after hotmail has now become Outlook.

 Even though the PlayStation 3 lifetime sales have peaked over the XBOX 360’s Microsoft had sold over 77,311,669 units world wide falling down to the third best selling next-generation console but there are many new sources which repute this as other established websites say that the XBOX 360 have since ‘repossessed’ the title of being the second best selling next-generation console seller now selling over 78.2 million units.

 After being released in November on the 22nd of 2005, the XBOX 360 became one of Microsoft’s center products which did not have any competitors for a year, having a huge advantage over the PS3 and the Wii before they were even released.
 Now, we will have to see how the Xbox One competes against the Playstation 4.

-Adding this was a hard choice to make because, even though I love Halo and can be and have been called a Halo fan boy in the past, calling it one of Microsoft’s greatest successes might have been a stretch on how good the game is.
+Adding this was a hard choice to make because, even though I love Halo and can be and have been called a Halo fanboy in the past, calling it one of Microsoft’s greatest successes might have been a stretch on how good the game is.
 But thinking about it, I had added the greatest operating-systems, and the greatest applications Microsoft had made but not the greatest games so that is why I added Halo to the list.

 Halo was first released in 2001 on the then XBOX Originals as one the first released games for the new console, featuring the super soldier Master Chief fighting the alien Covenant and the ancient parasite, the Flood.
 And from that game “spawned a legendary series”.
 From that moment, seeing how Halo: Combat Evolved had been popular Microsoft and Bungie saw its potential and released Halo 2, Halo 3, Halo 3 ODST, Halo Reach which would be Bungies last game as then they separated from Microsoft leaving them to make 343 Industries who had then released the Halo: Combat Evolved Anniversary and Halo 4.
 Right now, the whole trilogy has sold over 50 million copies worldwide, with the games alone grossing almost $3.4 billion.
 With Halo’s fan base also ranging in the millions.

-In 2007, Microsoft decided to work on a new design and would then change its name from MSN Hotmail to Windows Live Hotmail in accordance with MSN’s name change.
-And last year, in August 2012, Microsoft had made the decision to again revamp Hotmail by first changing the interface and then rebranding it by changing the name and logo as well to Outlook
+In 2007, Microsoft decided to work on a new design and would then change its name from M.S.N.
+Hotmail to Windows Live Hotmail in accordance with M.S.N.’s name change.
+And last year, in August 2012, Microsoft had made the decision to again revamp Hotmail by first changing the interface and then rebranding it by changing the name and logo as well to Outlook.

 The Kinect is officially a “motion sensing input device” which all we will know is just a fancy name for a movement detector which translates into movements onto the screen.
 The Kinect was first announced at the 2009 E3, code named Project Natal.
-All though Microsoft doesn’t seem to be the only one interested in motion sensing technology as the company that originally made the Kinect has recently been acquired by Apple
+All though Microsoft doesn’t seem to be the only one interested in motion sensing technology as the company that initially made Apple has recently acquired the Kinect